 The good news is, there is another way of dealing with anxiety.
 You don’t have to continually struggle.
 And you don’t have to try to fix this on your own.
 In our work together, I can show you a new way of relating to anxiety by dropping the struggle once and for all.

-I provide individual therapy for adults and teens in my office in Oakland, California.
+I provide individual therapy for adults and teens in my office in Rockridge, Oakland, California.
 My style is collaborative, warm, and accepting.
-I work to provide a comfortable and safe environment where together we can explore what brings you to therapy and the goals you would like to set for yourself.
+I work to provide a comfortable and safe environment where together we can explore your struggles and the goals you would like to set for yourself.

 - Let go of difficult past experiences that are holding you back